dim2k2006/microfrontend-react-app/README.md

 ### Clean architecture

-The project is built on two pillars: architecture and technologies.
+The project is built on two pillars: architecture and technology.

-The application is built using simple yet very powerful principles from the world of clean architecture approach (Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert Martin https://www.amazon.se/-/en/Martin-Robert/dp/0134494164).
+The application is built using simple yet very powerful principles from the world of clean architecture (Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert Martin https://www.amazon.se/-/en/Martin-Robert/dp/0134494164).

 According to these architectural principles, all implementation details are hidden behind the abstract interfaces and can be replaced at any time.

 In the code, we reference only these abstract interfaces instead of concrete implementations which allows us to easily replace the implementation details without changing the core logic of the application.

 Business logic is pure and does not depend on any external libraries or frameworks.
-All low level details depend on the business logic.
+All low-level details depend on the business logic.

-In our case we have the next structure:
+In our case, we have the next structure:

-- Users Repository - does depend on anything except the abstract interface.
+- Users Repository - does not depend on anything except the abstract interface.
 - Users Service - depends on the Users Repository.
 - Users Service Provider - depends on the Users Service.
 - Users List application - depends on the Users Service Provider.